meilisearch/documentation/reference/features/sorting.md

 ### Select attributes for sorting

 MeiliSearch allows you to sort results based on document fields.
-Only fields containing numbers or strings can be used for sorting.
+Only fields containing numbers, strings, arrays of numeric values, and arrays of string values can be used for sorting.

+Currently, fields containing nested arrays and objects will be silently ignored.

 ::: warning
 If a field has values of different types across documents, MeiliSearch will give precedence to numbers over strings.
 This means documents with numeric field values will be ranked higher than those with string values.